Ako Mitchell

 Ako Mitchell is an American actor and filmmaker.
-Ako directed and co-wrote the short film "I'm in the corner with the bluebells" part of the international shorts competition at the 2014 Toronto International Film Festival.
-Ako recently played "Klook" in Klook’s Last Stand at London's Park Theatre where he received an Off West End Awards Best Actor nomination.
-He also recently played esteemed British actor Lenny Henry's brother in Fences in the West End.
-Ako has also worked at London's Donmar Warehouse and played opposite Patina Miller in Sister Act at The London Palladium.
+He directed and co-wrote the short film "I'm in the corner with the bluebells", part of the international shorts competition at the 2014 Toronto International Film Festival.
+Mitchell was nominated for the 2014 Offie for "Best Actor in a Play" ("Klook" in Klook’s Last Stand at London's Park Theatre).
+In the West End production Fences he portrayed the brother of British actor Lenny Henry.
+Mitchell has also worked at London's Donmar Warehouse and played opposite Patina Miller in Sister Act at the London Palladium.